How to Make Your Will

 Update Your Will

 Respond to changing life events.
-Legal experts advise reviewing a will or other estate planning documents regularly.
-That way, you can make adjustments for changes in relationships—the death of an heir or guardian, a birth or divorce in the family, etc.—or changes in economic circumstances for you or your heirs.
-You also may want to alter certain parts of your will if tax laws change.
+Legal experts advise reviewing and updating your will or other estate planning documents regularly.
+That way, you can make adjustments for changes in relationships — the death of an heir or guardian, a birth or divorce in the family, etc. — or changes in economic circumstances for you or your heirs.
+You also may want to update certain parts of your will if tax laws change.

 Review beneficiaries.
 Keep your beneficiary designations on retirement savings plans and life insurance policies current and make sure they’re in sync with your will and other legal documents.